-After the Nazca Lines flight, our stop at the Chauchilla Cemetery, an open-air Nazca Culture burial site and Indiana Jones movie location, was decidedly more subterranean.
+Compared to flying over the Nazca Lines, our visit to the Chauchilla Cemetery, an open-air Nazca burial site in use from about 200 to 900 AD and more recently an Indiana Jones movie location, was quite subterranean.

-Legally protected since 1997, Chauchilla was discovered in the 1920s but local grave robbers (huaqueros) plundered valuable artifacts and damaged the site.
+Chauchilla has been legally protected since 1997 but local grave robbers (huaqueros) plundered the site since it was discovered in the 1920s.
 The cemetery is in the middle of a desert with simple thatched roofs covering open burial pits.
-The Nazca Desert is extremely arid and because of this and various mummification techniques, soft tissue and clothing is well preserved.
+The Nazca Desert is extremely arid and because of this and various embalming techniques, hair, clothing and even some soft tissue is well preserved.
 An occasional bone or scrap of cloth lies scattered on the ground.

 If you enjoyed this, please share using the buttons below